 Delyth’s research interests lie in the psychology of patient and practitioner behaviours underpinning medicines use and consultation skills.
 She is particularly interested in understanding the patient’s beliefs about medicines and how these can be addressed during the consultation.
 Delyth’s extensive experience of teaching in this area is very much informed by evidence-based research.
 Delyth is a co-founder of the ‘Health Psychology and Medicines Use’ group.
 She is a Fellow of the Higher Education Academy (HEA) and has held External Examiner / Specialist Advisor roles for Masters programmes at a number of different Higher Education Institutions (HEIs).
-Delyth is a Member of the Cardiff School of Health Sciences Research Excellent Framework (REF) Panel, and REF co-ordinator for Health Sciences.
+Delyth is a Member of the Cardiff School of Sport & Health Sciences Research Excellent Framework (REF) Panel, and REF co-ordinator for Health Sciences.

 Dr Delyth Higman James took up her role at Cardiff Metropolitan University in 2015.
 Delyth is a Principal Lecturer in Health Psychology within the Department of Applied Psychology.
 As a registered Pharmacist, her main area of research and teaching relates to ‘Health Psychology and Medicines Use’.
 She is a member of the Royal Pharmaceutical Society (RPS), Affiliate Member of the British Psychological Society (BPS) and member of the Division of Health Psychology (DHP).